Jewish Holidays and Festivals

 available for the altar lamp in the temple to last for one day, but by

 a miracle the oil in the lamp burned for eight days.

 An evil Greek ruler began to oppress the Jews severely, placing a

 Hellenistic priest in the First Temple, massacring Jews, prohibiting

-the practice of the Jewish religion, and desecrating the Temple by
+the practice of the Jewish religion, making the reading of the Torah bible punishable by death, and desecrating the Temple by

 requiring the sacrifice of pigs (a non-kosher animal) on the altar.
 Two